fantuz/QR-Rechnung/README.md

 ICONV to be re-added soon (for full unicode support).

 ## Notes on output
+ - Given the same input data, the process will either always succeed and complete - through idempotent calls - or fail on a given state, surely becaue of a "format error"
+ - The "bits" and tags in PDF file itself MAY change as the generation is provided by Postfinance service and MAY be subject to unannounced improvements.
+ - QR-code vectorial representation MAY  also change, but I have collected no statistics yet on the subject.

 ## TODO
  - [ ] add language full language support via iconv, for German, Italian and French
  - [x] parse commas and dots, as separators for incoming amount (i.e. to generate a 0.01 CHF payment)